-Tom's father died June 24, 1888 when he was four years old, and his mother passed away when he was less than ten years of age.
+Tom's father died when he was five years old, and his mother passed away when he was only ten.
 His Aunt Vat (Vashti Ruth Boggess) came to the occasion and raised Tom herself.

 Being born in 1883, that was the same year that the Brooklyn Bridge opened.
 It had a span of 1,595 feet and striking towers at either end that were 272 feet high.
-President Chester A. Arthur and New York Governor Grover Cleveland (who became the next U.S. President) marked the opening day.
-This also was the year that William Frederick "Buffalo

-Bill" Cody, a Pony Express rider, buffalo hunter and Army scout, organized the "Buffalo Bill's Wild West Show."
-The first national football championship was won by Yale in 1883.
+President Chester A. Arthur and New York Governor Grover Cleveland marked the opening day.
+This also was the year that William Frederick "Buffalo Bill" Cody, a Pony Express rider, buffalo hunter and Army scout, organized the "Buffalo Bill's Wild West Show."
+The first national football championship was won by Yale.
 And a literary mark was made with the publication of "Life on the Mississippi," by up and coming author, Mark Twain (whose real life name was Samuel Clements).

-Source: Gorton Carruth, "Encyclopedia of American Facts & Dates,"Harper & Row, Publishers, New York, first edition 1817, eighth edition 1987, pages 324-326.
+Source: Gorton Carruth, "Encyclopedia of American Facts & Dates,"Harper & Row, Publishers, New York, first edition 1817, eighth edition1987, pages 324-326.